Rick Cash

-Richard Francis Cash (born July 1, 1945) is a former American football defensive lineman in the National Football League (NFL).
-He was a 10th round selection (260th overall pick) in the 1968 NFL Draft out of Northeast Missouri State University by the Green Bay Packers.
+Richard Francis Cash (born July 1, 1945) is an American former professional football defensive lineman in the National Football League (NFL).
+He was a 10th round selection (260th overall pick) in the 1968 NFL/AFL draft out of Northeast Missouri State University by the Green Bay Packers.
 Cash would play for the Atlanta Falcons (1968), the Los Angeles Rams (1969–1970), and the New England Patriots (1972–1973).

 College career

 Cash started collegiate career at the University of Missouri and switched to Northeast Missouri where he played tight end and offensive tackle.

 Professional career

 Green Bay Packers

 Cash was a 10th round draft choice of Green Bay in 1968 but failed to make the team.
 He was cut in September 1968.

 Atlanta Falcons

 Atlanta signed him off the waiver wire and he played both tackle and defensive end for Falcons in 1968.
 He ended the season with six tackles (one for a loss).